Types of Domestic Violence

 Are you experiencing domestic violence?

-WEAVE identifies 5 types of domestic violence.
+WEAVE identifies various types of domestic violence.
 All of these types of abuse are done for the purpose of gaining power and control over the victim.
 These types of abuse are different but are often inflicted upon a victim in various combinations.

 Physical Abuse is the use of physical force against another person in a way that ends up injuring the person, or puts the person at risk of being injured.